 This rich & creamy Potato Leek Soup is one of my go-to comfort foods!
+It’s homemade and delicious which means you can skip the canned stuff!

 Do you have food crushes?
 I totally do.
 One of my biggest is for soups.
 After years of working in restaurants, some that served soup and some that didn’t I widdled my soup crush down to a couple favorites.
 While there are TONS of amazing soups out there, I’m a sucker for black bean soup and potato soups….specifically potato leek soup.
 It’s so rich and creamy and has this wonderful velvety mouthfeel.
 LOVE!